 Criminal law in California is vast, complex, and often hard to understand for the average person.
 If you have zero legal experience or knowledge, trying to defend yourself can quickly become a nightmare.
 We can help you understand all the merits of your case and what options you have to prove your innocence.

 Ensuring You Get the Best Results for Your Case

 Not only will we fight hard on your behalf during the trial, we will also review any plea bargains that the prosecution brings forward.
 Unfortunately, most people make the mistake of jumping the gun and quickly accepting plea bargains.
 Don’t do this without first consulting with our lawyers.

 Our lawyers will ensure that the terms of the plea bargain are fair.
 Often, prosecutors will hide specific rules and other penalties within the wording of a plea bargain to trick you into accepting guilt.
 We will always review any plea bargain before accepting it on your behalf.

 Talk to a Los Angeles Indecent Exposure Lawyer for Free

-No one should go up against a prosecutor without a good lawyer on their side.
+No one should go up against a prosecutor without a good indecent exposure defense lawyer in L.A. on their side.
 Let us help you.
-At the Simmrin Law Group we have dedicated our entire practice to helping those who get accused of a crime.
+At the Simmrin Law Group, we have dedicated our entire practice to helping those who get accused of a crime.